-In total, Holmes’ castle had 60 rooms and 51 doors.
-Many features were cut into odd angles into walls.
-Some of the rooms did not have a window and others had concealed trap doors.
-A number of staircases were also hidden.
+Many features of the building lay at odd angles.
+Some of the rooms did not have a window, while others had concealed trap doors.
+Several staircases hid behind walls.
 One of them led to a sheer drop onto an alley that was at the back of the building.
-A chute fed directly into the basement where he kept acid vats and pits filled with quicklime next to a surgery table.
-Additionally, Holmes had an incinerator where he could cremate any remains.
+A chute led directly into the basement where he kept acid vats and pits filled with quicklime next to a surgery table.
+Additionally, there was an incinerator for cremations.

-He also had a well-equipped surgery area equipped with the usual medical apparatus as well as several instruments of torture, such as the rack.
-Human fragments, including several complete skeletons, were discovered here and throughout the premises.Cecil Adams, Straight Dope
+[blockquote align=”none” author=”Cecil Adams, Straight Dope”]He also had a well-equipped surgery area equipped with the usual medical apparatus as well as several instruments of torture, such as the rack.
+Human fragments, including several complete skeletons, were discovered here and throughout the premises.[/blockquote]

 (Note: There are conflicting stories about what happened to Nannie.
 This version originates from the confessions of Holmes in Holmes’ Own Story).

-Then after some time, they would fake Pitezel’s death, substitute a cadaver for his, and split the proceeds.
-This time, Holmes had to use an out-of-town insurance company, due to his suspicious reputation in Englewood.
+Then after some time, they would fake Pitezel’s death, substitute a corpse for his, and split the proceeds.
+This time, Holmes had to use an out-of-town life insurance company, due to his suspicious reputation in Englewood.
 Fidelity Mutual Life Association of Philadelphia, Pennsylvania, happily sold the dapper doctor a policy.
 Now they had to wait.

-A Deadly Scam
+A Deadly Plot

-Collection of the Insurance
+Collection of the Pitezel Insurance

+H.H.
 Holmes didn’t even bother to get in touch with Hedgepeth once the plan was complete.
 Naturally, Hedgepeth didn’t appreciate the snub — or the lack of payment.
 Hedgepeth sat on his inside knowledge for a short time before eventually opting to snitch on Holmes.
 Hedgepeth contacted local police officer Lawrence Harrigan.
 Then, Philadelphia police detective Frank Geyer entered the investigation.